 When the system was developed, the different possible assessment types were carefully considered.
-The assessments with the strongest possible technical adequacy for use as universal screeners and progress monitoring assessments for use in an RTI / Multi-Tiered Systems of Support approach to improving student learning were used.
+The assessments with the strongest possible technical adequacy for use in an RTI / Multi-Tiered Systems of Support approach were used.

 Nonsense words were considered as a possible measure, but ultimately were not included for two reasons.